-- alchEquilSteps < Number of equilibration steps in a window, prior to data collection > Acceptable Values: positive integer less than 'numSteps' or 'run' Default Value: 0 Description: In each window 'alchEquilSteps' steps of equilibration can be performed before ensemble averaging is initiated.
-The output also contains the data gathered during equilibration and is meant for analysis of convergence properties of the alchemical free energy calculation. - alchFile < pdb file with perturbation flags > Acceptable Values: filename Default Value: coordinates Description: pdb file to be used for indicating the status of all atoms pertaining to the system, with respect to the alchemical transformation.
-If this parameter is not declared specifically, then the pdb file specified by 'coordinates' is utilized for this information. - alchCol < Column in the 'alchFile' that carries the perturbation flag > Acceptable Values: X, Y, Z, O or B Default Value: B Description: Column of the pdb file to use for retrieving the status of each atom, i.e. a flag that indicates which atom will be perturbed in the course of the alchemical transformation.
-A value of -1 in the specified column indicates that the atom will vanish as λ moves from 0 to 1, whereas a value of 1 indicates that it will grow. - alchOutFreq < Frequency of free energy output in time-steps > Acceptable Values: positive integer Default Value: 5 Description: Every 'alchOutFreq' number of MD steps, the output file 'alchOutFile' is updated by dumping energies that are used for ensemble averaging.
+- alchEquilSteps < Number of equilibration steps in a window, prior to data collection >

+Acceptable Values: positive integer less than 'numSteps' or 'run'

+Description: In each window 'alchEquilSteps' steps of equilibration can be performed before ensemble averaging is initiated.
+The output also contains the data gathered during equilibration and is meant for analysis of convergence properties of the alchemical free energy calculation.

+- alchFile < pdb file with perturbation flags >

+Default Value: coordinates

+Description: pdb file to be used for indicating the status of all atoms pertaining to the system, with respect to the alchemical transformation.
+If this parameter is not declared specifically, then the 'pdb' file specified by 'coordinates' is utilized for this information.

+- alchCol < Column in the 'alchFile' that carries the perturbation flag >

+Acceptable Values: X, Y, Z, O or B

+Default Value: B

+Description: Column of the 'pdb' file to use for retrieving the status of each atom, i.e. a flag that indicates which atom will be perturbed in the course of the alchemical transformation.
+A value of -1 in the specified column indicates that the atom will vanish as $\lambda$ moves from 0 to 1, whereas a value of 1 indicates that it will grow.

+- 'alchOutFreq' < Frequency of free energy output in time-steps >

+Description: Every 'alchOutFreq' number of MD steps, the output file 'alchOutFile' is updated by dumping energies that are used for ensemble averaging.
 This variable could be set to 1 to include all the configurations for ensemble averaging.
-Yet, it is recommended to update 'alchOutFile' energies at longer intervals to avoid large files containing highly correlated data, unless a post-treatment, e.g. Bennett's acceptance ratio (BAR) [5] or simple overlap sampling (SOS) [58], is to be performed. - alchOutFile < Alchemical free energy output filename > Acceptable Values: filename Default Value: 'outfilename' Description: An output file named 'alchOutFile', containing the FEP energies, or 'tiOutFile', containing the TI derivatives, dumped every 'alchOutFreq' steps. - alchVdwShiftCoeff < Soft-core van der Waals radius-shifting coefficient > Acceptable Values: positive decimal Default Value: 5 Description: This is a radius-shifting coefficient of λ that is used to construct the modified vdW interactions during alchemical free energy calculations.
-Providing a positive value for 'alchVdwShiftCoeff' ensures that the vdW potential is finite everywhere for small values of λ , which significantly improves the accuracy and convergence of FEP and TI calculations, and also prevents overlapping particles from making the simulation unstable.
-During FEP and TI, assuming $\lambda = 0$ denotes an absence of interaction, the interatomic distances used in the Lennard-Jones potential are shifted according to [7, 60]: $r^2 \rightarrow r^2 + \text{alchVdWShiftCoeff} \times (1 - \lambda)$
+Yet, it is recommended to update 'alchOutFile' energies at longer intervals to avoid large files containing highly correlated data, unless a post-treatment, e.g. Bennett's acceptance ratio (BAR) [3] or simple overlap sampling (SOS) [39], is to be performed.

+- 'alchOutFile' < Alchemical free energy output filename >

+Default Value: 'outfilename'

+Description: An output file named 'alchOutFile', containing the FEP energies, or 'tiOutFile', containing the TI derivatives, dumped every 'alchOutFreq' steps.

+- 'alchVdwShiftCoeff' < Soft-core van der Waals radius-shifting coefficient >

+Description: This is a radius-shifting coefficient of $\lambda$ that is used to construct the modified vdW interactions during alchemical free energy calculations.
+Providing a positive value for 'alchVdwShiftCoeff' ensures that the vdW potential is finite everywhere for small values of $\lambda$ , which significantly improves the accuracy and convergence of FEP and TI calculations, and also prevents overlapping particles from making the simulation unstable.
+During FEP and TI, assuming $\lambda = 0$ denotes an absence of interaction, the interatomic distances used in the Lennard-Jones potential are shifted according to [5, 41]: $r^2 \rightarrow r^2 + \text{alchVdwShiftCoeff} \times (1 - \lambda)$

-- alchElecLambdaStart < Value of λ to introduce electrostatic interactions >
+- 'alchElecLambdaStart' < Value of $\lambda$ to introduce electrostatic interactions >

-Description: In order to avoid the so-called "end-point catastrophes", it is crucial to avoid situations where growing particles overlap with existing particles with an unbounded interaction potential, which would approach infinity as the interaction distance approaches zero [7, 22].
-One possible route for avoiding overlap of unbounded electrostatic potentials consists of allowing a bounded (soft-core) vdW potential, using a positive value of alchVdWShiftCoeff, to repel first all overlapping particles at low values of λ .
-As λ increases, once the particles are repelled, it becomes safe to turn on FEP or TI electrostatics.
+Description: In order to avoid the so-called "end-point catastrophes", it is crucial to avoid situations where growing particles overlap with existing particles with an unbounded interaction potential, which would approach infinity as the interaction distance approaches zero [5, 18].
+One possible route for avoiding overlap of unbounded electrostatic potentials consists of allowing a bounded (soft-core) vdW potential, using a positive value of 'alchVdwShiftCoeff', to repel first all overlapping particles at low values of $\lambda$ .
+As $\lambda$ increases, once the particles are repelled, it becomes safe to turn on FEP or TI electrostatics.

-In the current implementation, the electrostatic interactions of an exnihilated, or appearing, particle are linearly coupled to the simulation over the λ value range of alchElecLambdaStart - 1.0.
-At λ values less than or equal to the user-defined value of alchElecLambdaStart, electrostatic interactions of the exnihilated particle are fully decoupled from the simulation.
-Coupling of electrostatic interactions then increases linearly for increasing values of λ until $\lambda=1.0$, at which point electrostatic interactions of the exnihilated particle are fully coupled to the simulation.
+In the current implementation, the electrostatic interactions of an exnihilated, or appearing, particle are linearly coupled to the simulation over the $\lambda$ value range of 'alchElecLambdaStart' - 1.0.
+At $\lambda$ values less than or equal to the user-defined value of 'alchElecLambdaStart', electrostatic interactions of the exnihilated particle are fully decoupled from the simulation.